Quansight/Quansight-website/apps/labs/posts/oss-internship-creating-narwhals-daft-plugin.md

 But hang on, how did you know that those were needed?
 It's in the Protocols!
 Basically, if a plugin author implements all the methods from the `Compliant*` classes, then Narwhals will know how to glue everything together.
 And now we can see that tying this description to `daft` is too specific: what we've had to do is adapt the more abstract compliant classes `CompliantLazyFrame`, `Expression` & `Namespace`.

-One last code extract to convince you, I'll show you some relevant lines for `DaftNamespace`:
+For a couple of code extract to convince you, I'll show you some relevant lines for `DaftNamespace`:

 ```python
 ...